 Lindsey Clayton

-Best Big City Marathons: Start in the high traditional exercise can be beneficial.
+Why it works: betters your balance traditional exercise can be beneficial.
 Not only will it help improve your core strength and stability but it will also help with breath support, Clayton says.

-and creator of this workout: Lie faceup with knees bent, feet flat on the mat and squeezing a set of dumbbells, and fingertips behind ears.
+How to do it: Lie faceup with knees bent, feet flat on the mat and squeezing a set of dumbbells, and fingertips behind ears.
 Engage core muscles to sit up so that shoulders are directly above hips.
 Slowly lower back to the floor.
 Repeat.

 7. Reverse Crunch With Hip Lift